 JSON-LD remains the core serialization of the Presentation API.
 For version 3.0, some features of the JSON-LD Community Group specification make a significant improvement to the API’s structure and consistency.
 While this specification is not a W3C Technical Recommendation at the time of release, the likelihood of the standardization process being successful is extremely high and the rewards have been judged to be worth the minimal risk of unintended incompatibility.
 Scoped contexts, language sets, and the ability to use

 @none in language maps make implementation significantly easier.
 See issue #1192.

 Annotations remain a core feature of the Presentation API.
 Instead of the community specified Open Annotation model, version 3.0 adopts the W3C standard Web Annotation Data Model.
-The practical effects are limited but real, including changes to property names and classes.
-See issue #496.
+The practical effects are limited but real, including changes to property names and classes, and introducing some slight inconsistencies between IIIF properties and Web Annotation Data Model properties.
+See issue #496, #1764.

 Several existing properties were renamed for consistency, developer convenience, or to better reflect the intended semantics.
 Some of the semantics were also clarified based on implementation experience from previous versions.

 manifest.id) instead of the square-brackets-based equivalent needed with the